Quick and Easy Peanut Butter Oatmeal

-Most people who cook at home regularly have favorite recipes they make over and over, and this Quick and Easy Peanut Butter Oatmeal that I learned to make from fellow food blogger Alanna Kellogg back in October 2006 is without a doubt my favorite thing to make when I need a really quick breakfast.
+Most people who cook at home regularly have favorite recipes they make over and over, and this Quick and Easy Peanut Butter Oatmeal that I learned to make from fellow food blogger Alanna Kellogg back in October 2006 is one of my favorite things to make when I need a really quick breakfast and want a treat.
 This simple four ingredient breakfast treat combines microwaved extra-thick oatmeal with a generous scoop of peanut butter, for a simple easy breakfast that tastes delicious and will keep you going until lunch.
+This is a splurge on carbs for me, but if you’re not watching carbs you’ll probably make it over and over!

-At my house I keep the oatmeal measured out into containers with a little salt added, so in the morning all I need to do is add water, microwave the oatmeal, and add peanut butter.
-But there is a little technique to the recipe or the oatmeal will bubble over in the microwave.
+This is ridiculously easy to make, but there is a little technique to the recipe or the oatmeal will bubble over in the microwave.
 And if you have a 4-cup glass measuring cup, that’s the perfect tall container for making two servings.
 (Of course if you don’t have a microwave or don’t want to use it, you can make regular oatmeal on the stove and then stir in the peanut butter, although that breakfast won’t be quite as quick and easy.)

 What Type of Oatmeal Do I Use for Peanut Butter Oatmeal?